timacdonald/json-api/README.md

 # JSON:API Resource for Laravel

-A lightweight JSON Resource for Laravel that helps you adhere to the JSON:API standards and also implements features such as sparse fieldsets and compound documents, whilst allowing you to extend the spec as needed for your project.
+A lightweight JSON Resource for Laravel that helps you adhere to the JSON:API standard and also implements features such as sparse fieldsets and compound documents.

 These docs are not designed to introduce you to the JSON:API spec and the associated concepts, instead you should [head over and read the spec](https:/jsonapi.org) if you are not familiar with it.
+The documentation that follows only contains information on _how_ to implement the specification via the package.

 # Version support